flyteorg/flyte/docs/source/gen/flytectl_update_cluster-resource-attribute.rst

  flytectl update cluster-resource-attribute --attrFile cra.yaml

-Updating cluster resource attribute for project and domain and workflow combination.
+Updates cluster resource attribute for project and domain and workflow combination.
 This will take precedence over any other resource attribute defined at project domain level.
-Also this will completely overwrite any existing custom project and domain and workflow combination attributes.
+This will completely overwrite any existing custom project, domain and workflow combination attributes.
-Would be preferable to do get and generate an attribute file if there is an existing attribute already set and then update it to have new values
+It is preferable to do get and generate an attribute file if there is an existing attribute that is already set and then update it to have new values.
-Refer to get cluster-resource-attribute section on how to generate this file Update the cluster resource attributes for workflow core.control_flow.run_merge_sort.merge_sort in flytectldemo, development domain
+Refer to get cluster-resource-attribute section on how to generate this file.
+For workflow 'core.control_flow.run_merge_sort.merge_sort' in flytectldemo project, development domain, it is:

 .. code-block:: yaml